 Congratulations — you’ve received your first security assessment questionnaire.
 They may appear intimidating, but they can be an invaluable tool for your organization.

 Security questionnaires are an important part of a company’s due diligence process.
 When used well, they can help your organization build trust with new businesses.
 But they can be time-consuming if you don’t have efficient processes in place.

 In this guide, we’ll walk you through:

-If you need inspiration for sending your own assessment, check out our security questionnaire template or skip ahead to our additional resources for industry-standard examples.
+If you need inspiration for sending your own assessment, check out our security questionnaire template.

 While you can create your own questionnaire to learn about a company’s security posture, there are also standardized information-gathering (SIG) questionnaires available.